IMClick-Project/IQ/Cubic Equations of State Simulator/MATLAB Grader/README.md

 Finally, enthalpy and entropy are other important properties to predict, and a reference state is essential for this.
 Therefore, it is necessary to derive the equations that allow the calculation of enthalpy and entropy values ​​​​from $\mathbf{PVT}$ and heat-capacity data, as well as the use of the concept of residual properties.

-Therefore, along this document it is intended to report the important notes and documentation needed to develop a simulator that can eject these functions according to thermodynamic theory and computation tools from MATLAB<sup>&reg;<sup>, where equilibrium phase diagrams/surfaces are plotted and compared according to both experimental and Antoine approches.
+Therefore, along this document it is intended to report the important notes and documentation needed to develop a simulator that can eject these functions according to thermodynamic theory and computation tools from MATLAB<sup>&reg;</sup>, where equilibrium phase diagrams/surfaces are plotted and compared according to both experimental and Antoine approches.
 Also, applications of this simulator in chemical engineering problems will be shown.

 ## Bibliography